Immudex: International Proficiency Panels

 Proficiency panel testing comprises an interlaboratory system for the regular testing of accuracy that the participating laboratories can achieve.
 The MHC multimer panel tests the proficiency of a given laboratory in performing the flow cytometry based MHC multimer assay on blood and in performing an ELISpot Assay.

 In the fall of 2013 Immudex entered an agreement with the US cancer Immunotherapy consortium (CIC) and the European Association for Cancer Immunotherapy (CIMIT).
 The agreement dictates that Immudex will provide MHC-peptide multimers and Elispot proficiency panels to laboratories worldwide, independently of their background and associations.

 CIC and CIMT originally established proficiency panel programs to offer an external validation of assay performance and to enhance assay harmonization.
 Over the years, more than one hundred laboratories have participated.
 Not only from the cancer field, but also from other immunological fields utilizing immune monitoring.
 As a result, two frequently used immune monitoring methods, have now reached a high degree of harmonization.

-Immudex, specialized in the detection of antigen-specific T cells has been an active participant in the proficiency panel process and is globally recognized for its expertise in immune monitoring.
-Thus Immudex was the logical choice as a partner for proficiency panels.
+Immudex, specialized in the detection of antigen-specific T cells has been an active participant in the proficiency panel process.

 Immudex will continue the external validation program established by CIC and CIMT under the successfully implemented harmonization guidelines and will promote a more widespread use of these technologies in the development of new cancer immunotherapies and vaccines against other diseases such as HIV, TB, diabetes and others.